-We performed the audit, with interruptions, from November to December 2019 (interim audit) as well as from February to May 2020 (final audit) mainly at the Organisation's premises in Vienna.
-Due to the global virus pandemic (COVID-19) we refrained from performing any audit procedures on site as of 19 March 2020.
+We performed the audit, with interruptions, from June to November 2023.
 Data was exchanged via platforms provided by us as well as via e-mail and mail.
 Interviews were conducted via telephone as well as via video conferencing.
 The audit was substantially completed at the date of this report.

-Our audit is based on the engagement letter concluded with the Organisation, an integral part of which are the General Conditions of Contract for the Public Accounting Professions ("AAB") issued by the Austrian Chamber of Tax Advisors and Public Accountants on 18 April 2018 (refer to Appendix 6).
+Our audit is based on the engagement letter concluded with the Organisation, an integral part of which are the General Conditions of Contract for the Public Accounting Professions ("AAB") issued by the Austrian Chamber of Tax Advisers and Auditors on 18 April 2018 (refer to Appendix 6).
 These General Conditions of Contract do not only apply between the Organisation and the auditor, but also towards third parties.
 Section 275 UGB applies with regard to our responsibility ad liability as auditor toward the Organisation and towards third parties.
-As provided under Section 275 (2) UGB (liability provision regarding the audit of financial statements of small and medium-sized companies), our responsibility and liability towards the Organisation and any third parties arising from the audit are limited to a total of EUR 2 million.
+As provided under section 275 para.
+2 UGB (liability provision regarding the audit of financial statements of small and medium-sized companies), our responsibility and liability towards the Organisation and any third parties arising from the audit are limited to a total of EUR 2 million.